History of Massachusetts: Prosperity decades: 1900–29

 The industrial economy began a decline in the early 20th century with the exodus of many manufacturing companies.
 By the 1920s competition from the South and Midwest, followed by the Great Depression, led to the collapse of the three main industries in Massachusetts: textiles, shoemaking, and mechanized transportation.
 This decline would continue into the latter half of the century; between 1950 and 1979, the number of Bay Staters involved in textile manufacturing declined from 264,000 to 63,000.
 The Springfield Armory, the United States' Military's munitions producer since 1777, was controversially shut down by the Pentagon in 1968.
 This spurred an exodus of high-paying jobs from Western Massachusetts, which suffered greatly as it de-industrialized during the last 40 years of the 20th century.
 In Eastern Massachusetts, following World War II, the economy was transformed from one based on heavy industry into a service and high-tech based economy.
 Government contracts, private investment, and research facilities led to a new and improved industrial climate, with reduced unemployment and increased per capita income.
 Suburbanization flourished, and by the 1970s, the Route 128 corridor was dotted with high-technology companies who recruited graduates of the area's many elite institutions of higher education.

 On Thursday, October 1, 1903, the city of Boston made history by hosting the inaugural World Series at the Huntington Avenue Grounds.
 The Boston Red Sox won the best-of-nine series and launched into a baseball dynasty in the following years by capturing five championships in fifteen years behind Hall of Famer Babe Ruth.

 Massachusetts also endured class conflict during this period.
 In the 1912 general strike in Lawrence, almost all of the town's mills were forced to shut down as a result of strife over wages that sustained only poverty.
 The Commonwealth was confronted with issues of worker conditions and wages.
 For example, when the legislature decreed that women and children could work only 50 hours per week, employers cut wages proportionally.
 Eventually, the demands of the Lawrence strikers were heeded, and a pay increase was made.

+Calvin Coolidge served as Massachusetts governor from 1919 to 1921, then Vice President of the United States until 1923, and US President until 1929.